Crock Pot Cooking Tips

-Anytime a recipe has specific instructions for laying the food, follow them carefully.
+Anytime a recipe has specific instructions for layering the food, follow them carefully.
 Food on the bottom tends to cook faster, so many recipes put vegetables (which cook slower) on the bottom and quicker cooking meat on top.
-Put the most tender vegetables on the top and toward the end of the cooking cycle, unless the recipe states differently.
+Unless the recipe states differently, put the most tender vegetables on the top and toward the end of the cooking cycle.

 When trying a new recipe, if you're unsure about how spicy something should be, start by putting in only half the spices that the recipe recommends.
 Around the last hour of the cooking cycle, give things a little taste test.
 Add more spices at that point if you think they're needed.

 Remember that a crock pot can be used for more than just cooking.
 If you've got a large family dinner or party, slow cookers can be used to keep rolls, appetizers or dips warm.
-They're also a good way to keep cider or hot chocolate hot.
+They're also an excellent way to keep cider or hot chocolate hot.

 Cleaning up a crock pot is easy in just a couple of steps.
 First, make sure it's cooled down.
 Then fill it with hot soapy water and let it soak for about 15 minutes.
 Finally, scrub with a nylon net pad, a plastic sponge or cloth.
 Don't use SOS, Brillo, metal pads or abrasive cleaners.
 They can scratch or damage the liner.

-Follow these simple suggestions and in no time you'll be making healthy meals without too much work.
-Remember, every healthy meal you cook for yourself means one less high calorie "convenience" meal.
+Follow these simple suggestions, and in no time, you'll be making healthy meals without too much work.
+Every healthy meal you cook for yourself means one less high-calorie "convenience" meal.